bethanyann/digital-garden/docs/Technical/Books/ddia.md

 In the simplest case, the leader logs every write request (statement) that it executes and sends that statement log to its followers.
 For a relational database, this means that every INSERT, UPDATE, or DELETE statement is forwarded to followers, and each follower parses and executes that SQL statement as if it had been received from a client.
 This approach to replication can break down:
 - Any statement that calls a nondeterministic function, such as NOW() to get the current date and time or RAND() to get a random number, is likely to generate a different value on each replica.
-- If statements use an autoincrementing column, or if they depend on the existing data in the database (e.g., UPDATE … WHERE <some condition>), they must be executed in exactly the same order on each replica, or else they may have a different effect.
+- If statements use an autoincrementing column, or if they depend on the existing data in the database, they must be executed in exactly the same order on each replica, or else they may have a different effect.
 This can be limiting when there are multiple concurrently executing transactions.
 - Statements that have side effects (e.g., triggers, stored procedures, user-defined functions) may result in different side effects occurring on each replica, unless the side effects are absolutely deterministic.